zachleat/zachleat.com/_posts/2025-09-18-stable-scrollbar-gutters.md

 ---
 I have my operating system configured to use visible scrollbars, a feature prominently elevated in macOS’ System Settings high enough that it would seem to imply some level of common usage (even though it’s not a default).

-I don’t necessarily _prefer_ the behavior this feature enables but I use it as an implied measure of quality when browsing the web {% icon "fa:gavel" %}.
+I don’t necessarily _prefer_ the behavior this feature enables but I use it as an implied measure of quality when browsing the web. {% icon "fa:gavel" %}

 I typically see the following problems: